 Six-Year Cycle of Review

-Online classes are due for accessibility compliance reviews on a six-year cycle.
-Faculty whose courses have been identified for accessibility review in a given year will be contacted by the Distance Education Department starting in the late spring or summer to complete the review and pass for compliance by the end of the following February.
+Online courses are due for accessibility compliance reviews on a six-year cycle.
+Faculty whose courses have been identified for accessibility review in a given year will be contacted by the Distance Education Department starting in late spring or summer.
+The review and required compliance actions must be complete by the end of the following February.

 Where Reviews are Conducted